pieroproietti/penguins-eggs/README.md

 ## `eggs calamares`

-calamares or install or configure it
+configure calamares or install or configure it

 ```
 USAGE